DanEdens/Resume/Portfolio.md

-# Tools for Project managment
+# Software for Project management
 1. Sitecheck Scanner
     - A CLI for end-to-end testing Client websites.
-    - Generates Visual tour of multiple Geotechincal monitoring platforms, used to assists Geo-Instrument's field technicians with Issue Visablity
+    - Generates Visual tour of multiple Geotechincal monitoring platforms, used to assists Geo-Instrument's field technicians with Issue Viability
-    - Navigates through Planviews and alerts the User to changes in sensor status, missed readings and setup errors.
+    - Navigates through Plan-views and alerts the User to changes in sensor status, missed readings and setup errors.
     - Support for Microsoft Team's Adaptive Cards.
     - SQL database is monitored, alerting on missing sensors and reporting via MQTT broker.
     - Decentralized database access, and reduced Human error in Issue visablity.